pengzhao-intel/xetla/media/docs/programming_guidelines.md

 ## Kernel-level API
-The kernel level API works on the whole GPU so the input and output are all based on global memory.
-The local memory usage and synconization is hidded inside workgroup.
-And the developer can not aware it.
-Take `gemm_universal` for example, the developer need to select dispatch policy (or using default), GEMM building block and post precessing operators.
-The API example is shown as below:
+The `kernel-level API` operates at the GPU-wide scale, where both input and output rely on global memory.
+Local shared memory and synchronization are handled internally within workgroups, transparent to the developer.
+Consequently, developers remain unaware of these low-level details.

+For instance, consider the `gemm_universal` function.
+When using this API, developers are required to make choices regarding dispatch policies, select the appropriate GEMM building block, and specify any post-processing operators.
+The API example is outlined below:

 ```c++
 using gemm_op_t = xetla::kernel::gemm_universal_t<dispatch_policy, gemm_t, epilogue_t>;
 ```